January 2026 Update

 Conceptual Theory Art as a Method for Interdisciplinary Research, Hypothesis, and Critical Analysis Both Within and Beyond Traditional Western Social Sciences (August 01, 2024).
 Available at: https://ssrn.com/abstract=4913371

-If You Let Yourself Think About It (Theory Art Piece 1).
+If You Let Yourself Think About It (Theory Art Piece 1, Artist-Placed Public Document 1).
 Artist’s physical act of placing a VARA-qualifying text-based visual artwork, about a social justice legal theory of first impression in the United States, within the Supreme Court of a State, causing the justices to be both audience and actors in a happening about journalism as art and legal theory as art, 2023-2024.

-Theory As Art, Journalism As Art, Law As Art (Theory Art Pieces 2, 3, 4).
+Theory As Art, Journalism As Art, Law As Art (Theory Art Pieces 2, 3, 4, Artist-Placed Public Documents 2, 3, 4).
 Ongoing placements of VARA-qualifying text artworks within judicial branches and courts, each causing happenings within courts as to the art of journalism, the art of law, and theory as art, 2023-2026.

-Look At What We Have Created II.
+Look At What We Have Created No. 2.
 Live creation of personal writing system painting and happening with roughly 20 viewer-participants, second solo show, during EXPO Chicago, 2023.

 Do You Own Conceptual Ownership?
 4-day performance with video, installation, tangible art ownership experiment, and conceptual social justice ownership experiment.
 Guest artist project by invitation.
 The Other Art Fair New York, Nov.
 8-11, 2018.